cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 This does two things:

-* It **reduces variance**
+* It **bounds the model’s world**
 * It **makes failures legible**

+A system that fails loudly can be fixed.
-A prompt that fails silently is worse than one that fails loudly.
+A system that fails silently will scale mistakes.

 ---